Winnipeg Blue Bombers down Edmonton Elks 24-10 to remain unbeaten

 Edmonton (2-5) remains winless at home this season and hasn’t won at Commonwealth Stadium since Oct.
 12, 2019.

+Winnipeg quarterback Zach Collaros finished seven-of-16 passing for 188 yards with the two TDs and two interceptions.
+Schoen had four receptions for 146 yards.

+Edmonton receiver Kenny Lawler had seven receptions for 98 yards against his former team.

 The Blue Bombers took advantage of an early Elks error to start the scoring four minutes in.
-Shortly after Winnipeg’s Deatrick Nichols picked off a tipped Taylor Cornelius pass, Winnipeg quarterback Zach Collaros found Rasheed Bailey for a 26-yard TD.
+Shortly after Winnipeg’s Deatrick Nichols picked off a tipped Taylor Cornelius pass, Collaros found Rasheed Bailey for a 26-yard TD.

 Edmonton responded with a 52-yard Sergio Castillo field goal.
 Winnipeg kicker Marc Liegghio then countered with a 20-yard boot.